 Information returns are required to be filed with the IRS in connection with any distributions on our Class A common stock.
 Unless you comply with certification procedures to establish that you are not a United States person, information returns may also be filed with the IRS with respect to the proceeds from a sale or other disposition of our Class A common stock.
-You may be subject to backup withholding (currently at a rate of 24%) on payments of dividends on our Class A common stock or on the proceeds from a sale or other disposition of our Class A common stock unless you comply with certification procedures to establish that you are not a United States person or otherwise establish an exemption.
+You may be subject to backup withholding (currently at a rate of 24%) on payments of dividends on our Class A common stock or on the proceeds from a sale or other disposition of our Class A common stock or on the proceeds from a sale or other disposition of our Class you comply with certification procedures to establish that you are not a United States person or otherwise establish an exemption.
 Your provision of a properly executed applicable IRS Form W-8 certifying your non-U.S. status will permit you to avoid backup withholding.
 Amounts withheld under the backup withholding rules are not additional taxes and may be refunded or credited against your U.S. federal income tax liability, provided the required information is timely furnished to the IRS.